busterswt/lisaem/README.md

 ## Compiling wxWidgets for your system

 The scripts directory contains several scripts that you could use to build wxWidgets for your system.
-We will generally link LisaEm statically, especially for macOS X and
+We will generally link LisaEm statically, especially for macOS.

 ```
-build-wx3.2.3-modern-macosx.sh
+scripts/build-wx3.2.4-modern-macosx.sh
-build-wxwidgets-cygwin-windows.sh
+scripts/build-wxwidgets-cygwin-windows.sh
-build-wxwidgets-gtk.sh
+scripts/build-wxwidgets-gtk.sh
 ```
 After wxWidgets is installed to `/usr/local/wxsomething`, add `/usr/local/wxsomething/bin` to your path before running the LisaEm build script.